HealthInfo Canterbury

 If you're vomiting a lot, use a rehydration solution such as Gastrolyte or Enerlyte to replace the salts you're losing.
 Sports drinks, salty soup or nibbling on salty crackers can also help.
 If you think you aren't keeping enough fluids down, talk to your doctor or nurse to see if you need help with getting fluids in.

 Once the vomiting starts to improve, you can slowly begin eating again.
-If you don't feel like eating and don't know what to eat, try some of the tips on Poor appetite in palliative care.
+If you do not feel like eating and do not know what to eat, try some of the tips on Poor appetite in palliative care.

 There are several medicines that each work to treat different causes of nausea and vomiting.
 Your doctor will consider which one will work best for you.